Wanneroo Junior Motocross Club

 Parents or guardians who are required to do flag duties must sign on at machine examination.
 If you do not sign on, your rider will be excluded from practice and competition unless just cause can be proven to the Clerk of Course.
 There will be two flag shifts, am and pm.
 (Flag changeover will be listed in program).

 ALL Flag Marshals must attend the Flag Marshals Briefing at the scrutineering shed located in the pit area at 7:30am and Shift 1 will need to be in position at their allocated flag points immediately following the Riders’ Briefing.

 ALL FLAG MARSHALS MUST REMAIN AT THEIR FLAG POINT UNTIL REPLACED BY THE NEXT SHIFT, OR UNTIL THE FINAL RACE HAS BEEN COMPLETED, IN THE CASE OF THE LAST SHIFT.
 FAILURE TO BE ON TIME WILL RESULT IN YOUR CHILD BEING EXCLUDED FROM THE REMAINDER OF THE EVENT.

 Demo class parents will be required to sign on to assist when their child is on the track.
-All Flag Marshals must meet at the designated meeting place to be accounted for before proceeding to theirmarshaling positions.
-In the case where a marshaling duty is being shared by more than one person.
+All Flag Marshals must meet at the designated meeting place to be accounted for before proceeding to their marshalling positions.
+In the case where a marshalling duty is being shared by more than one person.
 All marshal’s must sign on and ensure that they are wearing a reflective safety vest before proceeding out onto the track.

 13. GENERAL RULES